You've done all the hard work; all that's left is to pick up those results. Here's how it all works

 The reason you'd be given this offer would probably be because you didn’t meet the conditions of your original choice, but the university still wants you to attend so it's found an alternative course that you do meet the conditions for.

 It could also be offering you a place on the same course that you originally applied to, but with a different start date or on a different campus.

 It's up to you whether you want to accept this alternative; you don't have to.
 Read the course description carefully and be certain that it is a course you want to do.
 If you have any questions, give the university a call to get more information.

 If you are happy with the changed course offer, you'll need to accept it on Hub within five days (or call Ucas, if that's what's shown on Hub).

 If both your firm and insurance choices make you an unconditional changed course offer, you can then choose between them or decline both and go into Clearing.

 You can self-release into Clearing if you wish to decline any offers you hold.

 If you decide to defer for a year

 If you don't already hold a deferred offer, once you have had your place confirmed you can contact the uni directly and ask if they can defer you.
 Have some reasons handy and it should be OK.
 It's best to do this as soon as you know you want to defer, but theoretically you can do it right up until the start date.

-Your university may not agree to this, although most will.
-If the university won't agree, then you have the option of withdrawing from UCAS for this year and reapplying.
+Your university may not agree to this, but most will.
+If the university won't agree, then you have the option of withdrawing from Ucas for this year and reapplying.